dtrelogan/react-formstate/docs/updatingFormState.md

 If validation is specified for a form field, and the validation hasn't run, createModel performs the validation before generating the model.
 However, if the field has already been validated, createModel **does not** bother to revalidate.

+This might be different from what you are used to, but it is entirely consistent with react-formstate's approach, and it should be able to gracefully handle most anything you throw at it, including [asynchronous validation](asyncExample.md).

-If instead you want react-formstate to revalidate a particular field during createModel you can use the 'revalidateOnSubmit' property:
+If you find a need for react-formstate to revalidate a particular field during createModel you *could* use the 'revalidateOnSubmit' property:

 ```jsx
 <RfsInput